Back to the Klondike: Publication history

 In its first printing, the story was cut from 32 to 27 pages, since the editors did not believe the bar fight and abduction scenes were appropriate for a Disney comic.
 Barks later recalled, "I think they figured I should have had sense enough to know you couldn't get involved in fights in a barroom.
 It was quite a while afterwards before I found out why they cut it.
 I got a letter from the office, or was told on my next visit to the office, that I had violated a lot of their taboos and should have had sense enough to know it wouldn't work."
 Another of Western's concerns was that Scrooge kidnapped Goldie and made her work on his claim for a month, and that sequence was also cut from the published story.

 Later, all cut art, except for a half page, was recovered and the story was published in its entirety in 1981 with the missing half page reconstructed by Barks.

-Analysis

-Barks had an interest in Klondike and scenes of this story were inspired by old Klondike tales, but this story can be seen as most important for its contribution to the development of Scrooge's personality, and way of thought.
-Scrooge's participation in the Klondike Gold Rush had been mentioned before, but this is the first time the Klondike becomes an essential part of Scrooge's past.
-In later stories by both Barks and his "successors", references to Scrooge's past in the Klondike appear even more often than those to his native Scotland.

-The story presents the first appearance of Goldie O'Gilt (Glittering Goldie).
-Her love/hate relationship with Scrooge is considered by some people, mainly Don Rosa fans, a great part of the two characters' appeal.
-The story is, according to these fans, the first focusing on Scrooge's love life, and the last focusing on it by Barks.

-Another theme introduced in this story is that Scrooge makes conscious effort to hide or deny his own feelings and emotions because he doesn't want to appear vulnerable.
-This has become an essential part of the character's way of thinking and acting in subsequent stories.
-Often mentioned as one of Barks' strongest stories, it largely defines Scrooge's character, and the themes introduced here are now considered part of a tradition.
+In 2021, a lost unpublished panel of the half page from the story was found.